or

 Another option for PhD funding is to check what opportunities are offered by the university you intend to apply for.
 Many universities have in-house incentives for researchers from different backgrounds or studying particular subjects.
 Opportunities could range from fee reductions and grant awards to full scholarships.

-Research organisations also offer funding opportunities for doctoral students.
-Usually these will either be short-term funding or subject-specific scholarships.
-Make sure to research organisations in your field of study in case they offer any scholarships, awards or grants.
+Research organisations also offer funding opportunities for doctoral students (usually short-term funding or subject-specific scholarships).
+I’d advise looking up organisations in your field of study in case they offer funding, though here as some common ones to consider.

 The Health Research Board in Ireland offers funding awards to researchers at all stages in their career, including a Collaborative Doctoral Award in Patient-Focused Research.
 The award is designed to train those in health-related disciplines to be able to apply and transfer research knowledge into patient care.
 You can also browse all funding schemes run by the Health Research Board.